mason-chan/PacerPro/README.md

 # PacerPro Coding Test

 ## Description
-Ruby on Rails assignment implements a basic soft delete functionality for a model named "Item".
+Ruby on Rails project that implements a basic soft delete functionality for a model named "Item".
 Soft delete is a mechanism that allows records to be marked as deleted without actually removing them from the database.
 In this implementation, a "deleted_at" attribute is added to the "Item" model, and soft delete is achieved by updating this attribute with the current timestamp.

 ## Setup and Installation
 Make sure to have the following installed on your machine: